nicopop/ManualApWorlds/worlds/manual_outerwilds_nicopopxd/docs/en_Manual_OuterWilds_Nicopopxd.md

 - "Scout" in the "Tools" category
 - "Signal > Distress" in the "Signal" category
 - All the [Knowledges](#knowledges)
+#### DLC items:
+- "Stranger Presence Knowledge"
+- "DreamWorld Knowledge"
+-  "DreamWorld Render Glitch Knowledge" + "DreamWorld Death Glitch Knowledge" + "DreamWorld Loading Glitch Knowledge"
+   - but the last 2 can be replaced by "EYE > Progressive Datamined Sealed Vault Code" 2 and 3
+- and one of the mutiple way to get to the Subterranean Lake:
+  - "EYE > Submerge Structure flame access"
+  - or any other flame + any item required to get to their boat access + "DreamWorld Loading Glitch Knowledge"

 #### Knowledges